Flames coming from stack

 Additional Data

 The U.S. Environmental Protection Agency tracks chemical accidents that are reported by facilities covered by the Risk Management Program (RMP), but only provides accident data periodically.
-Incidents that have been reported to the EPA by RMP-covered facilities between 2004-2020 can be found in Appendix A; Technical Background Document for Notice of Proposed Rulemaking: Risk Management Programs Under the Clean Air Act, Section 112(r)(7) Safer Communities by Chemical Accident Prevention .
+Incidents that have been reported to the EPA by RMP-covered facilities between 2004-2020 can be found in Appendix A; Technical Background Document for Notice of Proposed Rulemaking: Risk Management Programs Under the Clean Air Act, Section 112(r)(7) Safer Communities by Chemical Accident Prevention.
+More recent data is also available online from the Data Liberation Project.
 It is likely that future data released by the EPA will include chemical incidents that were not reported on in the news, and therefore do not currently appear in the Chemical Incident Tracker.

 Chemical spills that pose public health threats are also tracked by the National Response Center.
 The NRC’s database likely includes incidents that did not appear in news reports in the period 2021-2023, and therefore don’t appear in the Chemical Incident Tracker.